xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 ### 6.1 Core components

-The implementation of the basic solution consists of four independently runnable components.
+The implementation of the utilities consists of four independently runnable components.
 A description of these four components can be found in section 6.1 of the 8019 design note [[2.2]](#2.2).
 The inputs and outputs of each are outlined below.